olivierverdier/vimrc/README.rst

 :⌘|: Toggle tag list

 ://: Search current selection
-:_: Switch between split windows
 :⇥: Switch between delimiters (same as ``%``)
+:⌃W: Switch between split windows
+:_: Switch with last buffer

 :⌃P: Show current syntax scope

 ``⌁`` denotes the leader key, which is the backslash ``\`` in this configuration.